Blog

 Melbicom’s Advantage

-The Tier III and IV data centers of Melbicom offer dedicated servers with 200 Gbps bandwidth per server to support applications requiring constant high throughput.
-Your solution will become more effective when you integrate dedicated servers with cloud container orchestration and a global CDN for latency reduction.
-The adaptable infrastructure provided by Melbicom enables you to develop a solution that addresses the specific requirements of your application.
+Melbicom’s Tier III and Tier IV data centers offer dedicated servers with up to 200 Gbps bandwidth per server to support applications requiring constant high throughput.
+Integrating dedicated servers with cloud container orchestration and Melbicom’s CDN in 55+ locations across 39 countries can improve latency reduction for distributed users.
+Melbicom’s adaptable infrastructure enables you to develop a solution that addresses the specific requirements of your application.

 Launch Dedicated Servers Fast

-Deploy high‑bandwidth dedicated servers in 20 modern data centers worldwide and scale confidently.
+Deploy high‑bandwidth dedicated servers in 21 global Tier III and Tier IV data centers and scale confidently.